Regression-aware Continual Learning for Android Malware Detection: Security Regression in Continual Learning

 To formally analyze the relation between forgetting and regression, we first define the Positive Flip Rate (PFR), which follows a similar rationale to the NFR definition in \cref{eq:nfr_cl}:

 where, conversely to NFR, PFR quantifies the percentage of samples previously misclassified by $f_{old}$ and that the new model $f_{new}$ corrected.
 Let us now focus on the model update $f_{k-1} \rightarrow f_k$, evaluated on the experience $j=k-1$ (in the following, we omit the subscripts to improve readability).
 Assuming that $f^{k-1}$ is the best-performing model among the previous ones (hence removing the $\max$ operator), the forgetting in \cref{eq:forgetting_base} takes the form of a simple difference in accuracy between the two considered models.
-We can thus express the accuracy of model $k$ through the regression notation, \ie as the balance between NFR and PFR, which allows us to remove the dependence on the accuracy of the older model and establish a direct connection between forgetting and regression as follows:
+We can thus express the accuracy of model $k$ through the regression notation, \ie as the balance between NFR and PFR, yielding:

-Hence, as forgetting summarizes the net change in accuracy across updates, expressing it through NFR and PFR clarifies that the two capture distinct phenomena: forgetting reflects the balance of gains and losses, while regression focuses solely on degradations, even when forgetting is zero.
+Hence, forgetting reflects the balance of gains and losses, while regression focuses solely on degradations and can occur even when forgetting is zero.
 Clearly, this is particularly relevant in security-critical tasks, where negative shifts can have disproportionate consequences.
 We provide an overview of such a difference in \autoref{fig:forg_vs_reg}, illustrating a toy example with two update scenarios that share the same overall forgetting but differ significantly in terms of regression.